Nispand1492/Collabtweetanalysys/README.md

 ## Collabrative Tweets

-This Example Returns Tweet Class Object which contains all of its replies upto level 2 on the tweet in the form of a tree.
+This Example Returns Tweet Class Object which contains all of its replies upto level- n on the tweet in the form of a tree.

 ## Input
 In the tweet_prac.py file.